 The PD: The licensee failed to install a structural insert in accordance with licensee procedures.

 Minor if: The PD did not adversely affect the mitigating systems cornerstone objective to ensure the availability, reliability, and capability of systems that respond to initiating events to prevent undesirable consequences.
 The misoriented insert had no safety impact.
-The licensee determined (without other action) that the insert could be abandoned in place or that the as-found condition of the insert is acceptable (i.e. the conditions described in the MTM description below were not applicable.)
+The licensee determined (without other action) that the insert could be abandoned in place or that the as-found condition of the insert is acceptable (i.e., the conditions described in the MTM description below were not applicable.)

 MTM if: The PD adversely affected the mitigating systems cornerstone objective.
 Specifically, a safety-related attachment had been made to an out-of-specification insert and placed in service and: